 - Appliance Cords Left in Aisles

 Clearly, a premises liability lawsuit can be filed for any number of reasons, so it is important that as the person responsible for the property, you make every attempt possible to prevent injuries from arising.

 One of the best ways to make sure you are not easily exposes to the possibility of a premises liability lawsuit is to hire a professional engineer to evaluate your property and help you determine if there are any areas that pose potential risks.

 If you believe that a landlord, property manager, or property owner has allowed you to injure yourself by being negligent and not correcting or preventing a dangerous or defective condition, then you may have a premises liability lawsuit.

-Contact the Law Offices of Michael A. DeMayo, L.L.P. ® for a free initial consultation.
+Contact DeMayo Law Offices, L.L.P. ® for a free initial consultation.